phorton1/base-apps-raymarine/NET/docs/raynet.md

 depending on the service.

-An r_service can HAVE an r_sock, indicating that it is a "real" Client Service, that calls its handlePacket() method, and which can Send Requests (which can also just be "Probes") via the socket, or it can be a Monitor Service, driven, directly, via it's handlePacket() method, by the r_sniffer. to merely decode and monitor both incoming Requests and outgoing Replies to/from the given IP:PORT.
+An r_service can HAVE an r_sock, indicating that it is a "real" Client Service, that calls its method, PRH TODO and which can Send Requests (which can also just be "Probes") via the socket, or it can be a Monitor Service, driven, directly, via it's PRH TODO() method, by the r_sniffer. to merely decode and monitor both incoming Requests and outgoing Replies to/from the given IP:PORT.